mohit-manna/mohit-manna.github.io/_posts/2023-04-12-how-i-reused-my-old-smartphone-to-host-a-website.md

 N﻿ow, I need to figure out a way in UserLand so that whenever the phone restarts it should trigger on its own.
 One possible way is adding it into crontab.

 T﻿he benefit of using above script is that you dont need extra effort to pull fresh code from your repo.

+I﻿f you really want to keep it running, **don't forget to charge your phone every third day**.
+In the gunicorn command written above option `-w 4 `  means 4 workers.
+I have just one user and he doesn't feel any difference if the worker is one or four.
+For large number of users it can have some positive results.
+So we can reduce it to 1 too.